Category:130 value engineering

 VE studies are performed to add value to a project, not to simply reduce costs.
 VE studies should challenge project scoped that exceed the minimum necessary to deliver the project’s purpose and need.
 As stated in the law, VE studies are conducted "to provide suggestions for reducing the total cost of the project and providing a project of equal or better quality."

-Although only a single study during preliminary design is generally required for a project, VE studies can be performed any time prior to letting and even multiple times on an individual project.
+Although only a single study during preliminary design is generally required for a project, VE studies can be performed any time prior to letting or after award, and even multiple times on an individual project.
 A study can be conducted at any stage during the design life of the project; however, priority is given to performing the study as early as feasible to maximize the opportunity to implement developed alternatives.
-During the study, all aspects of the project may be considered including, but not limited to, location, geometrics, final vertical and horizontal alignments, drainage, construction staging, traffic control, and signalization, pavement and structure details.
+During the study, all aspects of the project may be considered including, but not limited to, location, geometrics, final vertical and horizontal alignments, drainage, construction staging, traffic impacts, TSMO strategies, traffic control, and signalization, pavement and structure details.
 In addition, studies in the later phase should consider what additional flexibility can be added and what adjustments can be made to "fine tune" the project prior to letting.

 Additional VE analysis should be considered if, during a project’s design, the scope of work is changed significantly from that which was studied previously.
 In addition, consideration should be given to an additional study if the previous study will have been conducted more than 10 years prior to the projects letting.